Santa Barbara SC is pleased to introduce our recreation leagues:

-- K-1 grades (4v4 – maximum rosters approximately 7 players)
+- Pre-K & Kindergarten (4v4 – maximum rosters approximately 7 players)

-Game formats are tentative – we reserve the right to alter the format depending on the number of registrants, teams and what is best for the development of the players.
+Game formats are tentative – we reserve the right to alter the format depending on the number of registrants, teams and what is best for the development of the player.

 - Teaches players to develop an appetite for self-improvement while teaching individual character traits and values.

 - The characteristics integrated into our gaming circuit and practice session are broken down into four main areas for analysis:

 - Cognitive Development

 - Our professional licensed coaches will conduct a planned, organized, and age-appropriate team practice.

 - League games are managed with referees while the teams are coached by a parent volunteer.